AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 4. FAQ Accordion

-/ HTML elements for a simpler, more accessible implementation, or present FAQs as a simple list without the accordion interaction.5.
+/ for a simpler, accessible implementation, or present FAQs as a plain list.5.
 "Get Started" CTA

 6. Pill Buttons

-rounded-full creating pill shapes.
-AI uses this for every button.
-Vary your button shapes: square buttons for actions, slightly rounded for navigation, pills only for tags or badges.7. rounded-2xl Cards
+rounded-full pills on every button.
+Vary the shapes: squarer buttons for actions, slight rounding for nav, pills reserved for tags and badges.7. rounded-2xl Cards

-rounded-2xl (1rem border-radius).
-This has become the AI default.
-Use varied radii, or no radius at all for some elements.
-A mix of sharp and rounded corners creates visual contrast.8.
+rounded-2xl (1rem).
+The AI default.
+Use varied radii — or no radius at all on some elements.
+Mixing sharp and rounded corners creates contrast.8.
 Numbered Steps Section

 9. Testimonial Grid